shams1802/GAME_DEV_SMPLX/Avatar Designing App/README.md

 **Objective:** Import and prepare SMPL-X models for Unity integration.

-This foundational module converts raw SMPL-X GameDev 2 output models into Unity prefabs with the SMPLX component for pose control.
+This foundational module converts raw SMPL-X models into Unity prefabs with the SMPLX component for pose control.

 **What You'll Learn:**
 - Importing SMPL-X models into Unity